Plataea

-Plataea (/pləˈtiːə/; Πλάταια, Plátaia) was an ancient Greek city-state situated in Boeotia near the frontier with Attica at the foot of Mt.
+Plataea (Ancient Greek: Πλάταια) (/pləˈtiːə/) or Plataeae was an ancient Greek city-state situated in Boeotia near the frontier with Attica at the foot of Mt.
 Cithaeron, between the mountain and the river Asopus, which divided its territory from that of Thebes.
-Its inhabitants were known as the Plataeans (Πλαταιαί; Plataiaí, Plataeae).
+Its inhabitants were known as the Plataeans.

 It was the location of the Battle of Plataea in 479 BC, in which an alliance of Greek city-states defeated the Persians.

 Plataea was destroyed and rebuilt several times during the Classical period of ancient Greece.
 The modern Greek town of Plataies is adjacent to its ruins.